-No. Terms Definitions

-9 Sales department Marketing

-Communications

-Project Coordination

-New Units Division

-Customer Service Division

-Parts & Service

-Technical Service and Asset Management

-Training

-10 Manufacturing Production / Storage and Spare Parts manufacturing

-10 5 In House Repairs

-Warehouse department

-New Unit Assembly

-Welding

-Rotor balancing

-Planning and Production Control

-Facilities

-Logistics

-11 QHSE & Systems Support for:

-Quality

-Health & Safety

-Environmental

-Information Security

-12 Relevant Mitsubishi Company MHI (Mitsubishi Heavy Industries)

-. - Relationships MHI-A O&G (Americas - wholly owned subsidiary of MHI)

-Relationships MCO (Mitsubishi Heavy Industries Compressor

-Corporation) is a wholly owned subsidiary of MHI

-MC-A (Mitsubishi Corporation - Americas)

-MCO-I (70% owned by MCO / 30% by MC-A)

-13 Interested party

-10 Person or organization that can affect, be affected by, or

-perceive itself to be affected by a decision or activity

-14 MCO-I top management The president who directs and controls MCO-I at the

-highest level of the Company

-The officers, vice presidents and directors that report

-directly to the president.

-15 IMS Area Specific Committee Meeting body created to report, discuss, determine key

-issues for health, safety, quality, environmental, or

-information security activities

-16 IMS Support

-10 INIS Support Persons responsible for IMS document management

-and control.

-17 Departmental manager Person who oversees activities in a cost center or

-functional department of the Company which include

-health, safety, environmental, quality and information

-security responsibilities for its team members

-18 Integrated Management Person who coordinates IMS activities for a particular ISC

-Representative - IMR Standard; there is one for each standard: Quality,

-Environmental, Health, Safety, IT

-40 Departmental IMS promoter Person who coordinates IMS activities in each departmer

-19
+N. (2/2) No. Terms Definitions 9 Sales department Marketing Communications Project Coordination New Units Division Customer Service Division • Parts & Service • Technical Service and Asset Management • Training 10 Manufacturing / Production / Warehouse department Storage and Spare Parts manufacturing In House Repairs New Unit Assembly Machining of Compressor and Steam Turbine components Welding Cleaning, Blasting and Painting Rotor balancing Planning and Production Control Facilities Logistics 11 QHSE & Systems Support for: • Quality • Health & Safety • Environmental • Information Security 12 Relevant Mitsubishi Company Relationships MHI (Mitsubishi Heavy Industries) MHI-A O&G (Americas - wholly owned subsidiary of MHI) MCO (Mitsubishi Heavy Industries Compressor Corporation) is a wholly owned subsidiary of MHI MC-A (Mitsubishi Corporation - Americas) MCO-I (70% owned by MCO / 30% by MC-A) 13 Interested party Person or organization that can affect, be affected by, or perceive itself to be affected by a decision or activity 14 MCO-I top management The president who directs and controls MCO-I at the highest level of the Company The officers, vice presidents and directors that report directly to the president.
+15 IMS Area Specific Committee Meeting body created to report, discuss, determine key issues for health, safety, quality, environmental, or information security activities 16 IMS Support Persons responsible for IMS document management and control.
+17 Departmental manager Person who oversees activities in a cost center or functional department of the Company which include health, safety, environmental, quality and information security responsibilities for its team members 18 Integrated Management Representative - IMR Person who coordinates IMS activities for a particular ISO Standard; there is one for each standard: Quality, Environmental, Health, Safety, IT 19 Departmental IMS promoter Person who coordinates IMS activities in each department of the Company